RCMartins/blinky/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Coverage/9bc5c989d1464a6ca94da021ee43d8f6)](https://www.codacy.com/manual/RCMartins/blinky?utm_source=github.com&utm_medium=referral&utm_content=RCMartins/blinky&utm_campaign=Badge_Coverage)
 [![Maven Central](https://img.shields.io/maven-central/v/com.github.rcmartins/blinky_2.12.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.github.rcmartins%22%20AND%20a:%22blinky_2.12%22)

 Mutation testing is a type of software testing where we mutate (change) certain expressions in the source code and check if the test cases are able to find the errors.
 It is a type of White Box Testing which is mainly used for Unit Testing.

-This tool has 3 main steps:
+**Blinky** has 3 main steps:
-* Copy the git project to a temporary folder (where the source code can be safelly modified)
+* Copy the git project to a temporary folder (where the source code can be safely modified)
-* Run the scalafix tool with the *Blinky* rule (on the copy project)
+* Run the scalafix tool with the **Blinky** rule (on the copy project)
 * Run the tests on mutated code (usually with only 1 mutation active each time)

-We use mutation testing to test the tool itself and to improve the code quality.
+We use **Blinky** to test itself and to improve the test code quality.

 Similar projects:
 * https://github.com/sugakandrey/scalamu
 * https://github.com/stryker-mutator/stryker4s

 The main difference in this project is that the mutations are semantic.
-Meaning that when using a rule like *ScalaOptions.filter* we only change calls to the method *filter* of objects of type *scala.Option*.
+Meaning that when using a rule like `ScalaOptions.filter` we only change calls to the method `filter` of objects of type `scala.Option`.
-In order to have this information about the types blinky it needs the [semanticdb](https://scalameta.org/docs/semanticdb/guide.html) data for all the files that we want to add mutations to.
+In order to have this information about the types blinky it needs the [semanticdb](https://scalameta.org/docs/semanticdb/guide.html) data for all the files that we want to mutate.

 ## How to generate semanticdb files for your sbt project:
 Before sbt 1.3.0: